Back to Living Real Change

 You cannot go to the grocery store without seeing sanitizing wipes by the grocery carts or go to a doctor’s office without seeing hand sanitizer on the counter.
 We break down 10 places that you should be aware of.
 While you don’t need to become a full-on germophobe, following basic hygiene habits like washing your hands before eating and after using the restroom will help protect you from illness-causing viruses and bacteria.

 • Your desk.
-Studies have shown desktops have more bacteria than a toilet bowl.
+Studies have shown that desktops have more bacteria than toilet bowls.
 However, this is likely because desks are not cleaned as regularly as bathrooms.
 If you have lunch at your desk, wipe it down afterward with a disinfectant spray and paper towel.

 • The microwave in your office.
-Because so many people use office microwave and food is involved, it can quickly accumulate germs.
-Wipe this surface down with disinfectant when you can and wash your hands after using the microwave.
+Because so many people use an office microwave and food is involved, it can quickly accumulate germs.
+Wipe this surface down with disinfectant when you can, and wash your hands after using the microwave.

 • Kitchen sponges.
-This kitchen staple can house billions of bacteria, which can lead to food poisoning symptoms.
-Rinse sponges well and let them dry between uses.
+This kitchen staple can house billions of bacteria, leading to food poisoning symptoms.
+Rinse the sponges well and let them dry between uses.
 To really zap germs, microwave the sponge for one minute after use.

-• Kitchen sinks can be filled with germs, especially if you are preparing raw meats or poultry.
-However, to keep the sink clean, simply rinsing with soap and warm water each day should do the trick.
+• Kitchen sinks can be filled with germs, especially when preparing raw meats or poultry.
+However, to keep the sink clean, simply rinsing with soap and warm water daily should do the trick.

 • Bathroom surfaces.
 These warm, damp surfaces provide a breeding ground for mold and mildew.
 To kill germs, experts recommend wiping down sink and shower surfaces weekly with disinfecting wipes or a mildly abrasive scrub.